wattsxx/MIST-4610-Group-21482_9/README.md

 # *Apex Fitness*
 ## MIST4610 Group 21482_9

-Group Project 1: Data Base and Model for New A Southern Based Workout Facility, *Apex Fitness*
+Group Project 1: Data Base and Model for a new and innovative Workout Facility, *Apex Fitness*

 ## Authors